 Example: A vector sign with its points, a closed path.

 The idea behind Vectors is that the program can see the data that the paths consist of, and thus can manipulate the lines and their fill.
 As a result, a vector object can be scaled or distorted to any size and not lose the quality of the image.
 If you were to zoom in on a Vector object, it would continue to zoom and zoom and always look sharp.
+Conversely, you can scale vector image art as large as you want and it will maintain it's quality.

 When you apply color to a closed vector, it is considered Filled, and the entire shape will be filled with the same color or pattern.
 Vectors can have 3 types of fills: Solid, Pattern, or Gradient.
 They can also lack a fill completely, just being Paths as shown above.
 (These are edited in the Fill/Stroke Editor)